 Household consumption is underpinned by household-specific saving ratios, national trends in consumer spending by product, and household-specific changes in debt repayments.
-Bank of England data were used to model saving rates during the pandemic.
-These ratios were combined with household income to estimate total household consumption before being constrained to match the national consumption trends from the GEM.
+Bank of England data were used to model saving rates which were combined with household income to estimate total household consumption.
+This is then constrained to match the national consumption trends from the GEM.
 Seasonally adjusted COICOP data released by the ONS was then used to have to extrapolate household consumption of the difference consumption categories while a survey by the Bank of England has been used to extrapolate monthly debt repayments.